Melvins: Boner Records era (1988–1992)

-Crover played drums with Nirvana (billed as "Ted Ed Fred") when they recorded a ten-song demo on January 23, 1988 in Seattle, which later formed part of their debut LP Bleach, and played a live show in Tacoma later that day.
+Crover played drums with Nirvana (billed as "Ted Ed Fred") when they recorded a ten-song demo on January 23, 1988, in Seattle, which later formed part of their debut LP Bleach, and played a live show in Tacoma later that day.
 Osborne would later introduce Kurt Cobain and Krist Novoselic to Dave Grohl.
 Later that year Osborne and Crover relocated to San Francisco, California.
 Lukin stayed and formed the band Mudhoney.
 Lori "Lorax" Black (daughter of Shirley Temple) replaced Lukin on bass.
 The band recorded Ozma in May 1989, and released it later that year.
 The album was produced by Mark Deutrom, who later joined the band on bass.

 In 1990, the band recorded Bullhead, which marked a slower, more drone music style for the band.
 The band then toured Europe; their show of January 23, 1991 in Alzey, Germany was released by Your Choice Records as Your Choice Live Series Vol.12.
 When they returned to the U.S., they recorded the Eggnog EP, which was released the same year on Boner Records.

 Lorax left the band, and was replaced by Joe Preston.
 Preston appears on the Salad of a Thousand Delights (1992, Box Dog Video).
-The Melvins then released three "solo" EPs, following the concept and imitating the cover artwork inspired by the four Kiss members' solo albums released in 1978.
+Melvins then released three "solo" EPs, following the concept and imitating the cover artwork inspired by the four Kiss members' solo albums released in 1978.
 King Buzzo, Dale Crover, and Joe Preston were all released in 1992 on Boner Records.
 Later in 1992, they released the full-length album, Lysol, which had to be renamed Melvins because Lysol was a trademarked name.
 Preston departed from the band, and Lorax briefly rejoined.

 Atlantic Records era (1993–1997)

 When Nirvana's Nevermind became a massive and unexpected success, Melvins were one of many groups to benefit from Nirvana's support.
 Melvins were signed by Atlantic Records, and its first major label release, 1993's Houdini, entered the Billboard Heatseekers chart at 29.
-Mark Deutrom replaced Lorax on bass shortly after the album's release, as she was facing trial for drug possession and was struggling with heroin addiction.
+Mark Deutrom replaced Lorax on bass shortly after the album's release.